 - Risk is higher for young adults, persons with underlying illnesses, and those taking medicines that decrease gastric acidity.

 - Symptoms can vary from mild to severe and can include uncomfortable, crampy diarrhea with nausea or vomiting; fever sometimes occurs.
 Significant dehydration is uncommon in adults.

 - Consequences of infection may include persistent diarrhea, recurrent diarrhea, and other chronic gastrointestinal discomfort.

-- Prevention includes observing food and beverage precautions and hand-hygiene measures and treating water.
+- Prevention includes observing food and beverage precautions and hand-hygiene (frequent, thorough handwashing) measures and treating water.

 - Self-treatment includes fluid rehydration and antimotility or antisecretory agents.
 Travelers should reserve the use of antibiotics for severe diarrhea.

 TD is the most common health problem for travelers, affecting up to 70% of travelers going to some developing countries.
 TD is caused primarily by bacteria (uncommonly by parasites or viruses) acquired through consumption of contaminated food or beverages.
 TD is characterized by the sudden onset of abnormally loose or liquid stools, such that the illness is either tolerable, interferes with many planned activities, or is incapacitating and prevents all planned activities.
 TD is usually a self-limiting disease that resolves in 3 to 4 days, but strategies are available to self-treat and shorten the duration of symptoms.

 Poor sanitation, the presence of stool in the environment, and the absence of safe restaurant practices lead to risk of diarrhea from eating a variety of foods contaminated by fecal organisms, especially bacteria.
 Because travelers are usually careful to avoid drinking untreated water, many acquire TD from eating contaminated food.
 In long-stay travelers and expatriates who tend to eat adventurously for longer periods of time, parasites can account for 10% to 20% of diarrhea.
-Persons with a vomiting predominant illness, with or without diarrhea, may have a norovirus infection (especially if other close individuals have a similar illness) and are highly infectious for others sharing living quarters or toilet facilities.
+Persons with a vomiting predominant illness, with or without diarrhea, may have a norovirus infection (especially if other close individuals have a similar illness) and are highly infectious for others sharing living quarters or bathroom facilities.